pt fr it es uk

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Goolwa sea water temperatures peak in the range 18 to 21°C (64 to 70°F) on around the 29th of February and are at their lowest on about the 31st of August, in the range 13 to 15°C (55 to 59°F).
-The highest Goolwa sea water temperatures in late February require something like a 3/2mm fully sealed wetsuit.
-The lowest sea water temperatures at Goolwa at the end of August are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.
+Goolwa sea temperatures peak in the range 18 to 21°C (64 to 70°F) on around the 1st of March and are at their lowest on about the 1st of September, in the range 13 to 15°C (55 to 59°F).
+The highest Goolwa sea temperatures at the beginning of March require something like a 3/2mm fully sealed wetsuit.
+The lowest sea temperatures at Goolwa at the beginning of September are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.